Sports Funding

 The children at Vernon enjoy many opportunities to try different sports either within lessons or through extra-curricular clubs and visits from outside sporting companies.

-Inter-house competitions will happen.
+Inter-house competitions will continue to happen.
 Once skills are acquired in PE lessons, tournaments will take place allowing children to utilise their skills in a competitive environment.

 We believe that, at Vernon, we provide opportunities for all pupils to find an activity that they can enjoy, build team working abilities and develop their skills at all levels.